 Employers must maintain a log of injuries and illnesses as prescribed in the Minnesota OSHA rules and must post an annual summary of those injuries.
-The OSHA 200 Form, which is used for this purpose, includes information and instructions for completing the form and is available from the OSHA office of the Department of Labor and Industry.
+The OSHA 300 Form, log of work-related injuries and illnesses, and Form 300A, summary of work-related injuries and illnesses, which are used for this purpose, includes information and instructions for completing the form and are available from the OSHA office of the Department of Labor and Industry.
+Additionally, employers must keep a record of each incident that appears on the log, using OSHA Form 301, Injury and Illness Incident Report, or the workers' compensation First Report of Injury Form.
 This injury and illness information must also be made available to an OSHA investigator should an inspection be conducted at the place of employment.

 In addition, the Occupational Safety and Health Act imposes record retention requirements on documents relating to employee exposure to toxic substances.
-These documents include the above noted OSHA Form 200, records of medical examinations, records of exposure monitoring, records of injury from or adverse reaction to toxic substances and other records.
+These documents include the above noted OSHA Form 300, records of medical examinations, records of exposure monitoring, records of injury from or adverse reaction to toxic substances and other records.
 The Act provides for retention of such records for periods of from five to thirty years.
 Each year a comprehensive update of federal record retention requirements is published in the Federal Register.
 A business or government reference librarian can direct employers to the latest compilation.